 - Make sure the charity’s assets are only used to support or carry out its purposes.

 - Avoid exposing the charity’s assets or reputation to undue risk.

 - Take special care when investing or borrowing.

 - Comply with any restrictions on spending funds.

-- You should put appropriate procedures and safeguards in place and take reasonable steps to ensure that these are followed.
+- Put appropriate procedures and safeguards in place and take reasonable steps to ensure that these are followed.
 Otherwise you risk making the charity vulnerable to fraud or theft, or other kinds of abuse and being in breach of your duty.

 - Act with reasonable care and skill

-As the people responsible for governing a charity, you;
+As a trustee responsible for governing a charity, you;

 - Must use reasonable care and skill, making use of your skills and experience and taking appropriate advice when necessary.